dannybauman/30-day-map-challenge-2025/maps/03-polygons/LAUNCH-TRACKER.md

   - **Data handling test:** Could not pull from real data source, but successfully created mock data
   - Map works well overall
   - UI functional and responsive
-  - Legend with checkbox controls for different noise levels (68 dB, 65 dB, 55 dB DNL)
+  - Legend with checkbox controls for different noise levels (68 dB, 65 dB, 55 dB DNL) - allows users to show/hide individual layers
+  - **Positive UX feature:** Checkboxes to show/hide layers - nice interactive feature
   - Map tiles load correctly (OpenStreetMap via Leaflet)
   - **User feedback:** "it couldn't pull from the real data source, so it mocked the data, but otherwise it worked well! i can probably upload the data or maybe it could try another way, but we'll call this a success with a B rating"
   - **User observation:** "nice that it got the right airport location, just mock sound data" - Platform correctly identified PDX airport location, only used mock data for noise contours
+  - **User observation:** "the checkboxes to show/hide layers is a nice idea too" - Positive UX feature
   - **Data attribution:** "Data: Representative noise contours" (mock data)
   - **First full success for Day 3!**
   - **Consistent performance:** Day 2 winner, Day 3 success